orstavik/JoiComponents/book/chapter11_iframe/1_Intro_EmbedHtml.md

 include HTML fragments "cross origin", from a server with a different hostname.

 However, client-side, there is *no* good solution for embedding of HTML fragments.
 Embedding HTML fragments client-side is truly complex.
-And incomplete.
+And patchy.
 How and why is that?

 ### `<frame>` is no good

 The browsers provide two custom HTML tags to embed one HTML fragments into one another:
 `<frame>`(+`<frameset>`) and `<iframe>`.

-`<frame>` is no good because it was deprecated nearly ten years ago in HTML 4!
+`<frame>` is no good because it was deprecated nearly ten years ago in HTML 4.
-Although it actually still is supported, the browsers basically say they might remove support for it tomorrow, meaning you can't use it today.
-There are other pros and cons with the `<frame>` element too, but because of its `obsolete` status, we will simply skip it here.
+Although it actually still is supported, the browsers basically say they might remove support for it tomorrow.
+And that means that you can't use it today.
+There are many other problems with the `<frame>` and `<frameset>` elements too: it breaks the principle that "one url for one web page" and managing navigation across `<frame>`s is awful.
+But, here we disregard it due to its `obsolete` status.

 ### Problem: `<iframe>` is patchy and sluggish

 The only other option for embedding HTML in HTML in HTML, is the `<iframe>`.

-The original purpose of `<iframe>` is to *include complete web pages inside another*, picture in picture style.
-But, as the headers and footers and menus that are typically embedded server-side plus the youtube and twitter feeds typically embedded client-side illustrate, "complete web pages" is a non-typical embeddable fragment.
-Thus, the use-case`<iframe>` is oriented towards is a bit atypical for the most common use-cases for embedding HTML.
+The original purpose of `<iframe>` is to include a complete web pages inside another, picture-in-picture style.
+But, to embed "complete web pages" is not the archetypal use-case for embedding HTML fragments: server-side we typically embed *in-complete* headers, footers and menus; client-side we typically embed *partial* ads, widgets, and other content articles.
+Thus, the use-case for `<iframe>`s is oriented towards a fringe use-case for embedding HTML fragments.

 Having been the only HTML option for a decade, `<iframe>` must handle *both* third party *and* `same-origin` HTML fragments.
 But, to embed 100% trusted vs. 100% untrusted HTML *code* are two quite somewhat conflicting goals.
 And in this conflict, the `<iframe>` must err on the side of caution, on the side of 100% untrusted, third party sources.

-At its core, by default, the `<iframe>` therefore erects a big firewall between the embedded and embedding content.
-This firewall is erected by establishing a separate **"browsing context"** for the `<iframe>` and its embedded code, ie. a complete browser tab within the current browsing tab.
+To be on the safe side, the `<iframe>` erects a big firewall between the embedded and embedding content by default.
+This firewall is implemented as a separate **"browsing context"** for the `<iframe>` and its embedded code, ie. browser-tab-in-browser-tab.

 When embedding small, trusted HTML fragments, this firewall feels very out of place, like bringing a canon to a knife fight.
-Sure, it looks good on paper, but while you log around and try to load your canon, someone or something just runs up to you and stab you in the back.
+Sure, it looks good on paper, but while you log around on your canon, your problems run circles around you and stab you in the stomach.

 ## WhatIs: `<iframe>` "browsing context"?